porsche-design-system/porsche-design-system/packages/design-system/src/pages/introduction.md

 This package contains helpful SCSS functions, mixins and variables.

 ### Install
 It's necessary to have access to the Porsche UI private npm registry to be able to install `@porscheui/ui-kit-scss-utils` npm package.
+If you don't have an account yet, please first [read more about getting started as developer](#/getting-started/start-coding).
 ```
 // install with npm:
 npm install @porscheui/ui-kit-scss-utils --save-dev